younggeeks/remix-theme/README.md

 **Why is my page still flashing?**

-In Next.js dev mode, the page may still flash.
+In Remix.run dev mode, the page may still flash.
 When you build your app in production mode, there will be no flashing.

 ---